jordansissel/sysadvent/2012/02/article.md

 # Day 2 - Building Community for Fun and Profit

-> Community usually refers to a larger than a small village that shares common values.
+> Community usually refers to a village that shares common values.
 In human communities, intent, belief, resources, preferences, needs, risks, and a number of other conditions may be present and common, affecting the identity of the participants and their degree of cohesiveness.